AsifurRahman10/Pet-adoption-website/Readme.md

 ### 1. **Loading Spinner**

-- Display a loading spinner for at least 2 seconds when fetching data from the API.
+- Display a loading spinner for at least 2 seconds when fetching data from the API.✅

 ### 2. **Sort by Price**